 You do have a duty of care for the tree and may be liable for damages if any work you do, or ask others to do for you, causes the tree to die or become dangerous.

-If the tree is protected by a Tree Preservation Order or is in a Conservation Area common law rights do not apply and consent must be sought and obtained in writing from the Council before any work takes place, this includes to branches which extend over your property.
+If the tree is protected by a Tree Preservation Order or is in a Conservation Area, common law rights do not apply and consent must be sought and obtained in writing from us before any work takes place, this includes to branches which extend over your property.
 You can apply for the necessary consent and do not have to rely on your neighbour to do this.

 There is no law preventing any person planting or growing a tree anywhere on his/her property.
 Neither is there any restriction upon the size to which they may grow it.